NethermindEth/general-agents-module/README.md

 The calls are decoded using `ethers`, so each return data has the same structure as a call made by itself through an `ethers.Contract`.

 Supported chains (by default):

 - Ethereum Mainnet
 - Ropsten Testnet
 - Rinkeby Testnet
 - Görli Testnet
 - Kovan Testnet
-- Binance Smart Chain
+- BNB Smart Chain
-- Binance Smart Chain Testnet
+- BNB Smart Chain Testnet
 - Gnosis
 - Huobi ECO Chain Mainnet
 - Polygon Mainnet